Security firm owner denies involvement in unrest, says he helped prevent looting - Guyana Chronicle

 “When we reached there, I know them …because they called out to us by our names and I asked them to stop throwing bricks and stones at the glass [in] front of the store,” he said.

-He said he had to take a firm stance and speak to the group “like thugs,” after which they eventually left the scene, sparing the business from looting or destruction.
+He related that he had to take a firm stance and speak to the group “like thugs,” after which they eventually left the scene, sparing the business from looting or destruction.

 Grant, who has operated in the private security sector for years, said he is deeply disturbed to see his name and photo posted across social media by law enforcement, labelling him as a suspect.